p-ranav/psched/README.md

 * Specify the number of worker threads using `threads<size_t>`
 * Specify the number of priority levels, i.e., the number of queues/lanes, using `priority_levels<size_t>`
 * Specify the criteria for ***task starvation*** using `task_starvation<duration>`
-  - In priority-based scheduling, Each task is assigned a priority and the process with the highest priority is executed first.
-A steady flow of CPU bursts from the high priority processes can starve the low-priority ones.
-To solve this problem, age-based priority modulation is used.
-Here, specifying `task_starvation<std::chrono::milliseconds, 250>>` specifies that any task at a lower priority that is starved of the CPU, i.e., waiting in a queue, for more than `250ms` will get a bump in priority.
+  - In priority-based scheduling, Each task is assigned a priority and the task with the highest priority is executed first.
+A steady flow of CPU bursts from the high priority tasks can starve the low-priority ones.
+To solve this problem, age-based priority modulation is used. `task_starvation<std::chrono::milliseconds, 250>>` specifies that any task at a lower priority that is starved of the CPU, i.e., waiting in a queue, for more than `250ms` will get a bump in priority.

  Create the first task, `Task a` like below.
 The task "performs work" for 130ms.
 The post-completion callback can be used to study the temporal behavior of the task, e.g., waiting time, burst time, turnaround time etc.